4 Day Puerto Rico Itinerary | The Perfect Caribbean Getaway

 Day 1 | Old San Juan

-I recommend you start your day with breakfast at Caficultura.
+I recommend you start your first day with breakfast at Caficultura.
 They have nice outdoor seating and delicious affogatos.
 On my first trip to Puerto Rico, we stopped for breakfast here twice to enjoy their delicious food.
 Another break spot I’d recommend is Chocobar Cortés, where chocolate is used in every dish in some way.
 While there, try the classic puerto rican hot chocolate – they add in cheddar cheese for a savory touch.

 There are a few sites you must absolutely see while you are in Old San Juan: